zuba2033/food/README.md

 This is landing page of food company

-study project on native JS , also using webpack, json-server
+native JS , webpack, json-server